rehohoho/onnx2versal/README.md

-﻿# onnx2versal
+﻿# onnx2aiengine

-This repo holds AIE kernels/graphs and generator scripts to create system level design given `model.onnx` and `data.npy`.
-Verify, profile and run your ONNX models on Versal machines!
-The pipeline only converts to AIE kernels currently.
+This repo holds AIE kernels/graphs and generator scripts to create system level design given `some_model.onnx` and `some_data.npy`.
+Verify, profile and run your ONNX models on AI engine machines!

 * See end to end example at [Lenet Example](lenet_example.md) <br />
 * See profiling of examples at [Profile](profile.md) <br />